teamniteo/handbook/people/benefits.md

 Conferences count as working days (7.5h per day).
 Transport to conferences counts too (up to 7.5h per day).

 The conference bonus requires that you write a report about the conference when you get back.
 It can be published on Intra or on any of our blogs.
-The conference fee amount is reimbursed using your allowance.

 For example, Dejan goes to a three-day conference in London:

     * Conference fee is $500.
-    * Flights, trains and taxis are $300.
+    * Flights, trains and, taxis are $500.
-    * Hotel and food are $400.
+    * Hotel and food are $600.

-    Dejan charges the company $1200 in allowances so his conference allowance is calculated as:
+    The conference allowance is calculated as (with a day of travel each way):

-    * $1500 (5 * $200/day + $500 for the conference fee)
+    * $1500 (5 * $200/day)

-    Before the trip, Dejan's allowance was $500 in credit and after the trip, it is now $800.
+    Therefore Dejan charges the company, $500 in business expenses and $1100 in allowances.
+And before the trip, Dejan's allowance was $500 in credit so after the trip, it is now $900.

 ## Courses